PerseusArkouda/modscripts/README.md

 + moddownloader and modunpacker can run independently.
 *modfunctions must be present as it holds shared functions for all the scripts.*
 + modchecker requires both of the above.
-+ You can either run with arguments: ./scriptname appid modid1 modid2 modid3 (etc...) or by setting up mods.conf.
++ You can either run with arguments: ./scriptname appid modid1,modid2,modid3 (etc...) or by setting up mods.conf.
+  (supports modid separation both with spaces or commas)
 + If you use them without mods.conf, define the correct path variables at the top of the scripts.
 + Errors are both printed in console and logged in logs dir.